felipenoris/Oracle.jl/docs/src/tutorial.md

 rs = Oracle.query(conn, "SELECT ID, FLT, STR, DT FROM TB_BIND") println(DataFrame(rs))
 ```

+The last example was easy to use, but maybe your memory can't hold all the data in the `ResultSet`.

 Use `Oracle.query` method with *do-syntax* to get a reference to a cursor, which will fetch one row at a time.